Peter Hoffmann

 $$;

 It is also possible to execute multiple statements within the stored procedure.
-This makes it useful to be executed for db maintenance tasks et al.
+This is useful for DB maintenance tasks, etc.

-The stored procedure can be called as any other native stored procedure:
+The stored procedure can be called like any other native stored procedure:

 call MYPROC();